-MACH Energy has prepared a Water Management Plan (WMP) to satisfy the requirements under Development Consent DA 92/97 and Development Consent SSD 10418.
+A Water Management Plan (WMP) has been prepared by MACH Energy to satisfy the requirements under Development Consent DA 92/97.
 The WMP describes the water management measures to be implemented at the site to minimise the risk of contaminated discharges.
 These include, but are not limited to:

-- separation of runoff from disturbed and undisturbed areas, where practicable; - progressive rehabilitation/stabilisation of infrastructure and mining areas; - management of runoff from mining and infrastructure areas through the MPO water management system; - construction of suitable erosion and sediment controls such as drains, diversion banks and sediment dams to contain and manage sediment laden surface runoff; - rehabilitation and management of Final Voids; - controlling all discharges from the site and ensuring they are licensed and meet all relevant water quality discharge requirements; and

-• implementing a procedure for the management and reporting of incidents, complaints and non-compliances related to surface and ground water.
+- separation of runoff from disturbed and undisturbed areas, where practicable; - progressive rehabilitation/stabilisation of infrastructure and mining areas; - management of runoff from mining and infrastructure areas through the MPO water management system; - construction of suitable erosion and sediment controls such as drains, diversion banks and sediment dams to contain and manage sediment laden surface runoff; - rehabilitation and management of Final Voids; - controlling all discharges from the site and ensuring they are licensed and meet all relevant water quality discharge requirements; and - implementing a procedure for the management and reporting of incidents, complaints and non-compliances related to surface and ground water.